sa2c/python-oop-novice/_episodes/02-writing-classes.md

 ~~~
 {: .language-python}

+This also lets us do some validation that the values we are given are
+usable, rather than deferring these errors to a long way down the line.

 > ## Zoom in again
 >
 > Try rewriting the "Zoom in" example above to set the bounds of the plot